 While recruitment activity has slowed in the wake of the COVID-19 pandemic, there are still job seekers who are being offered fantastic new positions.
 If you’re one of them, congratulations!
 This may well mean that you find yourself in a video call with HR for an exit interview soon.

-Volunteering general feedback about your employer can sometimes be an uncomfortable experience, so we’ve provided eight exit interview tips to help you prepare.
+Volunteering your general feedback about your employer can sometimes be an uncomfortable experience, so if you’re asking yourself “how should I handle an exit interview?”, we’ve provided eight do’s and don’ts to help you prepare.

 What to do in your exit interview

 Do: Prepare like you would for any interview